 - Dried basil, salt and pepper for seasoning

 - Season all the veg with a generous sprinkle of basil and salt and pepper.

 - Pour half the chopped tomatoes into an oven safe skillet, and mix in half the spinach, mushrooms, and tomatoes.

 - Layer on top the aubergine, trying to overlap as little as possible.

 - Pour the other half of chopped tomatoes with the remaining veg and create two little wells using a spoon.

 - Crack one egg into each little well.
 Season.

-- Bake for around 20 minutes at 200C, or alternately, cook on the stove and then bake for the final 5 minutes.
+- Bake for around 15-20 minutes at 200C, rotating dish half way through, or alternately, cook on the stove with a lid on.